Alcaro/Arlib/arlib/README.txt

   side effect.
 I rarely advertise/announce them, make releases, or similar.

 As such, outsider contributions would be unexpected.
-Bug reports are welcome, but I can't promise anything about feature requests and PRs; simplicity is also a feature.
+Bug reports are welcome, but I can't promise anything about feature requests and pull requests; simplicity is also a feature.

-I have rewritten parts of Arlib many times, and there are still a few pieces that need rewrites as soon as I can think of a better design.
+I have rewritten parts of Arlib many times, and there are still a few pieces that need rewrites as soon as I can think of a better design, or additional usecases for various functionality.
 Each rewrite is a thing I've learned not to do, and I intend to keep learning.

 I care only about the final state of my tools, not the way there; I will fix imperfections whenever I find them.
 As such, change frequency is high, and a commit for each change would be quite noisy,